vishnunairjanardhan/democms/src/content/posts/tips-to-boost-ecommerce-sales-for-the-thanksgiving-weekend-in-2022.md

 <li>Set up a referral program:</li>
 </ul>

 One of the best ways to increase your customer base is to put your existing customers into a <a href="https://www.99minds.io/referral">referral program</a>.
 Offer them incentives for each referral.
 You can use plug-and-play referral software that can quickly start your referral campaigns.
-The <a href="https://www.99minds.io/blog/how-do-i-set-up-an-ecommerce-referral-program">referral program</a> for Thanksgiving will <a href="https://www.99minds.io/blog/how-to-get-your-ecommerce-store-ready-for-black-friday-and-cyber-monday">fetch you customers during your Cyber Monday and Black Friday sales.</a>
+The <a href="https://www.99minds.io/blog/how-do-i-set-up-an-ecommerce-referral-program">referral program</a> for Thanksgiving will fetch you customers during your Cyber Monday and Black Friday sales.

 <ul>
 <li>Promote the right products:</li>